Cutoff for Random Walks on Upper Triangular Matrices: Typical Distance and Diameter

-As a proxy for the size of the ($L_1$) balls in the (directed) Cayley graph with $k$ generators, denoted $\mb_k(\cdot)$, we use the size of discrete, directed $L_1$ balls in dimension $k$, denoted $B_k(\cdot)$: for $R \ge 0$, define \( B_k(R) \coloneqq \bra{ x \in \bz_+^k \mid \dist(0,x) \le R }. \) This is done in \Cref{1res:typdist:size} below.
+As a proxy for the size of the ($L_1$) balls in the (directed) Cayley graph with $k$ generators, denoted $\mcb_k(\cdot)$, we use the size of discrete, directed $L_1$ balls in dimension $k$, denoted $B_k(\cdot)$: for $R \ge 0$, define \( B_k(R) \cq \bra{ x \in \mbz_+^k \mid \dist_{\mbz_+^k}(0,x) \le R }. \) This is done in \cref{res-p1:dist:size} below.

-Were the underlying group Abelian, we would have the easy inequality \( \abs{ \mb_k(R) } \le \abs{ B_k(R) }. \) For the Heisenberg group $H_{p,d}$, we develop a similar inequality; roughly, we use the inequality for the Abelianisation, which is of size $p^{d-1}$, and upper bound the number of elements which can be seen by the other vertices by the maximum amount, ie $n/p^{d-1}$.

-In \cite[\S\ref{2sec:cutoff}]{HT:2}, we studied typical distance for general Abelian groups, using the same (overall) method; there, the radius $R$ of the balls in question was chosen so that $\abs{B_k(R)} = \abs G$.
-Since the Abelianisation is of size $p^{d-1}$, here we make the following definition of our candidate radius $M_{k}$.
+Were the underlying group Abelian, we would have the easy inequality \( \abs{ \mcb_k(R) } \le \abs{ B_k(R) }. \) For the upper triangular group $\ugr$, we develop a similar inequality; roughly, we use the inequality for the Abelianisation and upper bound the number of elements which can be seen by the other vertices by the maximum amount, ie $\abs \ugr / \abs \uab$.
+In \cite[\S\ref{sec-p3:typdist1}]{HOt:rcg:abe:cutoff}, we studied typical distance for general Abelian groups, using the same (overall) method; there, the radius $R$ of the balls in question was chosen so that $\abs{B_k(R)} \approx \abs G$.
+Here our candidate radius $M^*_{k}$ satisfies $\abs{B_k(M^*_{k})} \gg \abs \uab$.